 Whenever I get invited to a party, I instantly get an uncomfortable feeling in my stomach and my brain starts coming up with excuses for why I can’t go.

-In the research phase of our program “Confident in 60 Days”, I came across a scientific method that made me realize something about myself and parties.
+In the research phase of one of our programs, I came across a scientific method that made me realize something about myself and parties.

 I thought that I disliked parties.
 But in reality, I disliked my own insecurities at parties.